Why do we need strength standards?

 Most strength standards will be able to be executed with a few kettlebells and a pull-up bar.
 If you lack double kettlebells just use a single kettlebell and get moving.
 Supplementing dumbbells will also work.

-You will also notice a large amount of single leg and split stance work for the lower body, as we build strength we can cover off on weaknesses or asymmetries in the body at the same time giving you the best bang for your buck.
+You will also notice a large amount of single leg and split stance work for the lower body, as we build strength we can cover off weaknesses or asymmetries in the body at the same time giving you the best bang for your buck.

 Minimalist Starting Strength Standards